Jonathan-Adly/AgentRun/README.md

 ## Customize

-Agentrun has sane defaults, but totally customizable.
+AgentRun has sane defaults, but totally customizable.
 You can change:

 1. dependencies_whitelist - by default any thing that can be pip installed is allowable.
+2. cached_dependencies - these are dependencies that are installed on the image on initialization, and stay there until the image is brought down. `[]` by default.

+> It will take longer to initialize the image with cached_dependencies, however subsequent runs using those dependencies would be a lot faster.

-2. cpu_quota - the default is 50000.
+3. cpu_quota - the default is 50000.
 Here is GPT-4 explaining what does that mean.

 > In Docker SDK, the cpu_quota parameter is used to limit CPU usage for a container.
 > The value of cpu_quota specifies the amount of CPU time that the container is allowed to use in microseconds per scheduling period.